 Executives subject to the guidelines are expected to achieve the applicable ownership guideline within five years of becoming subject to the guidelines (the "Guideline Compliance Period") and to show progress toward achieving the applicable ownership guideline during the Guideline Compliance Period.
-Executives are generally prohibited from disposing of shares of common stock if, following the disposition, the executive would be below the applicable ownership guideline or, if during the Guideline Compliance Period.
+Executives are generally prohibited from disposing of shares of common stock if, following the disposition, the executive would be below the applicable ownership guideline or, if during the Guideline Compliance Period, would not be on track to achieve the applicable ownership guideline within the Guideline Compliance Period.
 After two years of being subject to the guidelines, an executive is permitted to dispose of shares of common stock provided that the executive retains at least 75% of the shares received by the executive (after any withholding to cover taxes) under all equity awards pursuant to which the executive has received shares of common stock, measured on an aggregate basis across all equity awards.